stylemistake/runner/README.md

 Inspired by [Gulp] version 4.

 Script is still early and incomplete.
-If you find any bugs, let me know in the [issues section][issues] of this repository.
+If you find any bugs, let me know by creating an [issue][issues].

 ## 1. Pre-requisites